isc-projects/isc-dnssec-guide/doc/introduction.rst

 Who Should Read this Guide?
 ---------------------------

-This guide is intended to be an introduction to DNSSEC for the DNS administrator who is comfortable working with the existing BIND and DNS infrastructure.
-He or she might be curious about DNSSEC, but has not had the time to read up about what DNSSEC is (or is not), whether DNSSEC should be a part of his or her environment, and what it means to deploy it in the field.
+This guide is intended as an introduction to DNSSEC for the DNS administrator who is already comfortable working with the existing BIND and DNS infrastructure.
+He or she might be curious about DNSSEC, but may not have had the time to investigate DNSSEC, to learn whether DNSSEC should be a part of his or her environment, and understand what it means to deploy it in the field.

 This guide provides basic information on how to configure DNSSEC using BIND 9.16.0 or later.
-Most of the information (and examples) in this guide also apply to versions of BIND later than 9.9.0, but some of the key features described here were only introduced in version 9.16.0.
+Most of the information and examples in this guide also apply to versions of BIND later than 9.9.0, but some of the key features described here were only introduced in version 9.16.0.
 Readers are assumed to have basic working knowledge of the Domain Name System (DNS) and related network